SixArm/sixarm_sql_schema_examples/README.md

 Liquibase files can be written in SQL, or XML, or YAML.
 We prefer SQL because more database administrators know it.

 If you prefer XML or YAML and would like to translate our examples, then we welcome the help and also welcome pull requests.

-## Conventions

-We use conventions for our databases and SQL that are our preferences.
-You may want to edit the files here for your own preferences.

-* We prefer singular table names, rather than plural table names.
-For example, we prefer the table name "item" rather than the table name "items".

-* We prefer lowercase SQL, rather than uppercase SQL.
-For example, we prefer "create table" rather than "CREATE TABLE".

 ## Languages